 If no one asked you for your documents, just continue walking further and reach Belahiya bus park.

 After reaching the Sonauli bus stop, find the Indian immigration check post and get your exit stamp.
 Ask someone for the exact location of the check post.
 You have to walk back a few minutes to get to this office from the bus stop.

-After getting your exit stamp from Indian side, continue walking through the India-Nepal border gate and find the Nepal immigration office on your right.
-Pay for your visa in USD and get a stamp on your passport.
-After finishing these exit and entry formalities in India and Nepal, you can continue walking towards Belahiya bus park.
+After getting your exit stamp from the Indian side, continue walking through the India-Nepal border gate and find the Nepal immigration office on your right.
+Fill a form, pay for your visa in USD, and get a stamp on your passport.

 Keep in mind that although Nepal’s immigration website mentions that they accept other currencies, too, Nepali immigration check posts insist on U.S. Dollars.
 Make sure to carry some USD (and passport size photos) with you.
 If you do not have USD, you may be able to exchange some Indian or Nepali cash near these checkpoints at non-official rates.

 After Reaching Belahiya, Nepal

 On my first entry when I had reached Belahiya late at night, I was approached by a driver who asked me where I wanted to go.
 I wasn’t sure if I would find any bus at this time so I took my chances and told him I wanted to go to Pokhara.
 The driver dropped me and some other passengers a few kilometres away from where I found a bus towards Pokhara.

 If you are unable to get a bus from Belahiya, you can find a shared car and reach Bhairawah bus park from where you will find direct or connecting buses towards your next destination.
-You can also find direct buses to Pokhara, Kathmandu, and other destinations from Belahiya.